 PAMIRA FRAME & FORKS

 The frames are fillet brazed which means the the tubes are joined without using lugs or welding.
 We use a brass brazing rod to create a small mound around the joint called the “fillet.”
 The fillet on the Pamira is left unfiled.
+Please note we don't tig weld as tests have shown joins to be weaker using this process, we braze only with either lugs or by fillet brazing.

 The tube diameters and wall thicknesses ensure the frame is tough enough for loaded touring on rough roads.